MLZ is a cooperation between:

 Insrumentscheme SANS-1 Insrumentscheme SANS-1

-SANS-1 is dedicated studying nanoscale length scales of 10 to 1000 Å, particularly adapted for the needs of materials research and magnetism.
-SANS-1 allows hosting a wide range of different sample environment including a bespoke dilatometer for in-situ rapid quenching/heating and stress analysis.
+SANS-1 is dedicated to studying nanoscale length scales of 10 to 3000 Å, particularly adapted for the needs of materials research and magnetism.
+It allows hosting a wide range of different sample environments, including a bespoke dilatometer for in-situ rapid quenching/heating and stress analysis.

 • Precipitates and segregation in alloys